Honey Davenport: Activism

 On the subject of Drag Race's lack of trans contestants, Davenport said, "[I]t is all of our responsibility to deal with that.
 I don't think that it's wise for us to point the finger.
 It's Drag Race's opportunity to accept trans people, but it's all of our social obligation to create this platforms [sic]."

 At the start of the 2020 George Floyd protests, Davenport teamed up with two fellow New York City drag queens, Dèvo Monique and Marti Gould Cummings, to ask every queer venue in the city to pledge to hire more black staff and entertainment.
 In a June 2020 interview, she described an incident in which she was subjected to police brutality in Harlem.
 She said that roughly ten years earlier (c.
 2010), she had been on her way to the supermarket when she was apprehended by police officers, thrown to the ground, and handcuffed.
 One officer placed a knee on her neck while another searched her.
 When they did not find anything on her person, they told her they had stopped her because her profile matched a description they had received.
 Davenport asked the officers if they would apologize for what they had done to her, and they replied, "You should be happy you're not going to jail today."
 The event served as one of the inspirations for "Draw the Blood", which features a reenactment of Davenport's encounter with the police in its music video.

+On Easter Sunday in 2023, Davenport and Drag Race season 14 contestant Kerri Colby performed at Drag March Los Angeles, a demonstration organized by the Los Angeles LGBT Center against anti-LGBT legislation.